GritzMaze/Planning-Poker-server/README.md

 - **How to run the tests?**

-  - Currently, only the server has tests.
-To run them, you need to go to the server directory and run the following command:
+  -  To run them, you need to run the following command:

   ```sh
     npm run test